-At kilometer 978.8 and at elevation 1291 meters, and 4 full days of racing hard, on my third Tour the Waipounamu, suddenly, out of seemingly nowhere I was sprawled across the middle of the gravel track, unable to move my right leg from the hip down.
+At kilometre 978.8 and at elevation 1291 meters, and after 4 full days of racing hard, on my third Tour Te Waipounamu, suddenly, out of seemingly nowhere I was sprawled across the middle of the gravel track, unable to move my right leg from the hip down.

-I arrived at Otematata about 1am, a pre arranged bed and vegan meal and snacks at the Best Dam Pub was my reward.
+I arrived at Otematata at about 1 am, and a pre-arranged bed and vegan meal and snacks at the Best Dam Pub was my reward.
 Four hours rest ensued and soon I was riding into Otematata Station on a beautiful warm morning just as light was penetrating the skies and the shadows of the mountains appeared.
-A steep climb wakened the legs as I looked back down over Lake Aviemore and soon I was decending at speed down into the enchanting Otematata river valley.
+A steep climb wakened the legs as I looked back down over Lake Aviemore and soon I was descending at speed down into the enchanting Otematata river valley.
 Some fast kms along the valley followed before been diverted off the road to climb the stupidly steep zig zig up towards the Hawkdun Range.

 I knew I had a big day ahead, I was feeling great, the sun was out and the wind pushed me as the gradient eased.

 BAM !!
-My left pedal clipped a rock embedded in the side of the road, and spun me around unceremoniously, I landed heavily on my upper right leg on another rock poking out ominously from the dirt.
+My left pedal clipped a rock embedded in the side of the road and spun me around unceremoniously, I landed heavily on my upper right leg on another rock poking out ominously from the dirt.
 Instantly I knew my race was over as pain vibrated through my body from my hip area.
-I was unclipped but still under my bike, my right leg was splayed out un naturally, I could not move my leg except for my foot, my head was spinning as lay on my back looking up at white wispy clouds race across the blue sky.
+I was unclipped but still under my bike, my right leg was splayed out unnaturally, I could not move my leg except for my foot, and my head was spinning as lay on my back looking up at white wispy clouds racing across the blue sky.

-I took some deep conscious breathes and scanned my body to assess further.
+I took some deep conscious breaths and scanned my body to assess further.
 Waves of pain weakened me as I pushed my bike off of me.
-I threw my helmet to the side and agonisingly tried to reach my sunnies that had flew off my face.
+I threw my helmet to the side and agonisingly tried to reach my sunnies that had flown off my face.

 Sometime later I heard a sound, a motorbike was approaching, I waved my arms with all I had to make sure I was seen laid out in the middle of the trail.
 Laurence checked that I was ok, and then went off to find phone reception.